Munduk in Bali – 11 Incredible Things To Do (2025)

 Mountains dominate the background and the temple complex is beautifully landscaped with well-manicured gardens and beautiful bright flowers.

-This was one of the most unique and exquisite temples we saw during our time in Bali.
+We have been lucky enough to visit some stunning and truly unique temples in Asia, and this was one of the most exquisite temples we saw during our time in Bali.

 7. Munduk Terraces

-Bali is famous for its stunning rice fields and the Instagrammable and most popular Tegallalang rice terraces in Ubud whilst there is no denying its beauty, are becoming more and more overrun with tourists.
+Bali is famous for its stunning rice fields and the Instagrammable and most popular Tegallalang rice terraces in Ubud While there is no denying its beauty, they are becoming more and more overrun with tourists.

 Bali is home to many beautiful rice terraces including the UNESCO world heritage site of Jatiluwah terraces (90 minutes from Munduk Village) and Munduk Rice Terraces located less than a mile from the village centre.